Ukraine crisis: Brazilian players ask for help leaving top Ukraine clubs | DW | 24.02.2022

 Shakhtar have long recruited Brazilian players, offering them a shop window to secure a move to the more lucrative leagues in the west of Europe.
 Former Bayern Munich winger Douglas Costa, ex-Chelsea star Willian and Manchester City stalwart Fernandinho are among those to have walked that path.

-Since the conflict between Russia and Ukraine in 2014, Shakhtar have been forced to play in a number of different Ukrainian cities including Lviv, Kharkiv and Kiev.
+Since the conflict between Russia and Ukraine in 2014, Shakhtar have been forced to play in a number of Ukrainian cities including Lviv, Kharkiv and Kyiv.

-The club's Italian boss Roberto de Zerbi only took over last year but he feels an obligation to stay, despite reports that the league is suspended.
+The club's Italian boss, Roberto de Zerbi, only took over in 2021, but he feels an obligation to stay, despite reports that the league is suspended.

-Both Dynamo and Shakhtar finished bottom of their Champions League groups this season, meaning they are out of European competition, though Russian sides Zenit St. Petersburg and Spartak Moscow remain in the Europa League for now.
-European football's governing body UEFA is set to make a decision on potential terms of their continued participation and whether St. Petersburg will remain the 2022 Champions League final venue on Friday.
+Both Dynamo and Shakhtar finished bottom of their Champions League groups this season, meaning that they are out of European competition, though Russian sides Zenit St. Petersburg and Spartak Moscow remain in the Europa League for now.
+European football's governing body, UEFA, is set to make a decision on potential terms of their continued participation and whether St. Petersburg will remain the 2022 Champions League final venue on Friday.

 mp/jt (AFP, EFE)